learn-co-curriculum/react-hooks-react-router-routes-lab/README.md

 #### `data.js`

-This file contains seed data for __Actors, Movies, and Directors__
+This file contains seed data for __Actors, Movies & Directors__

 ## Component Info

 #### `App`

-This component should render our `Navbar` and 4 __React Router__ `Route` components with paths to __/, /movies, /directors, /actors__ and has a props of the corresponding component.
+This component should render our `Navbar` and 4 __React Router__ `Route` components with paths to __/, /movies, /directors & /actors__ and has a props of the corresponding component.
 When a user visits the root url, they should see the Home component.

 #### `Navbar`